backstage/backstage/docs/overview/roadmap.md

 reviews and refactoring efforts to ensure that what is released is both stable and evolvable.
 You can follow along with this work in the [meta issue](https://github.com/backstage/backstage/issues/24493).

-As part of this initiative, there will also be and exploration on how to simplify extension of backend services.
+As part of this initiative, there will also be an exploration on how to simplify extension of backend services.
 It is not currently possible to augment backend services through declarative integration, they are instead only customizable through complete replacement.
 This also limits the ability to